 proc format; picture MyFmt (round default=20) low-<0 = '000,009.9' (prefix='DKK -' multiplier=6.5) 0-high = '000,009.9' (prefix='DKK ' multiplier=6.5); run; proc print data=MyData; format num MyFmt.; run;

 The NoEdit Option lets you escape the rules set up by the other picture format options.
 You can use the NoEdit Option when you simply want to display some constant value for specific ranges.
 For example, if you want to simply display a ‘-‘ for the exact value of zero.
-No prefixes and nu multipliers.
+No prefixes and no multipliers.
 This is where the NoEdit Option has its power.

 proc format; picture MyFmt (round default=20) low-<0 = '000,009.9' (prefix='DKK -' multiplier=6.5) 0 = '-' (noedit) 0<-high = '000,009.9' (prefix='DKK ' multiplier=6.5); run; proc print data=MyData; format num MyFmt.; run;

-In this post, we have explored the Picture Format Options Round, Default, Prefix, Multiplier and NoEdit.
+In this post, we have explored the Picture Format Options Round, Default, Prefix, Multiplier, and NoEdit.
 We have learned that using the options with care can vastly improve our picture formats and their flexibility.
 However, it should be mentioned, that the good SAS programmer always browses the existing formats before rolling out their own.
-Literally thousands of display formats already exists and the few minutes searching for a suiting format is well spend.
+Literally thousands of display formats already exist and the few minutes searching for a suiting format is well spend.